 All genres are welcome to submit to the Turnpike Film Festival, pricing is determined by the length category as per the Deadline schedule.

-Turnpike Film Festival gives out both Jury and Audience Awards in all four film-length categories, and Student category.
+Turnpike Film Festival gives out both Jury and Audience Awards in all film-length categories, and Student categories.

 Turnpike Film Festival accepts narrative (all genres), documentary, animation and experimental films.